 Vinda is committed to maintaining high standards of corporate governance.
 All employees are required to comply with Vinda's codes of conduct.
 We regularly review and update our internal control policies, handling procedures and guidelines to align with the latest external regulatory and internal control requirements.
 99% of our employees have been trained on the code of conduct.
-While the heads of all functional departments and business units are responsible for identifying, handling and reporting major risks and inadequacies in internal control, the internal audit department is responsible for conduct, reporting cases to the senior management and advising solutions for cases.
+While the heads of all functional departments and business units are responsible for identifying, handling and reporting major risks and inadequacies in internal control, the internal audit department is responsible for conducting internal audits, receiving reports on misconduct, reporting cases to the senior management and advising solutions for cases.
 The head of the internal audit department reports to the chairman of the audit committee of the Company.